qlik-oss/gopherciser-extended-example/generatedocs/generated/settingup.md

       * `2` or `simple`: Simple, single-row summary
       * `3` or `extended`: Extended summary that includes statistics on each unique combination of action, label and app GUID
       * `4` or `full`: Same as extended, but with statistics on each unique combination of method and endpoint added
+  * `summaryFilename`: Name of summary file, only used when using summary type `file`.
+Defaults to `summary.json`
 * `outputs`: Used by some actions to save results to a file.
   * `dir`: Directory in which to save artifacts generated by the script (except log file).
+* `maxerrors`: Break execution if max errors exceeded.
+0 - Do not break.
+Defaults to 0.

 ### Examples